 We pledge to provide our students with exceedingly qualified faculty.
 Our faculty consists of successful and respected debaters, many of whom have been recognized for their achievements on the National level.
-They come from different backgrounds, but all have an abundance of insight and knowledge to share.
+They come from different backgrounds, but each has an abundance of insight and knowledge to share.

 Our instructors are all Lexington High School alumni with 4-6 years of debate experience.
 In addition, current members of the debate team support the learning environment as lab assistants.
 We have a 4:1 student-staff ratio, which allows us to break into small groups and provide direct and targeted feedback for every student.